asaadsaad/MWA-homework03-nodejs02/README.md

 ```json
 [{"id": 1, "name": "Asaad Saad"}, {"id": 2, "name": "Mike Saad"}]
 ```
-* Create a class named `Names`, once instantiated, it reads the JSON file, and assigns its content to an instance property.
+* Create a class named `Names`, once instantiated, it reads the JSON file, and assigns its content to an instance property, using `fs/promises` core module.
 * Add a method `getNames(id)` to emits the details about all the names with an event `names_all`.
 * Add a method `getNameById(id)` to emits the details about the given `id` with an event `names_single`.
 * Add a method `removeNameById(id)` to remove the details about the given `id` and emit an event `names_deleted`.